Heimdallr-Rig/MP_ISRO_T8/README.md

 ## Features

 Heimdall being a web app has dynamic graphs that are interactive, improving accessibility by supporting dragging and scrolling.
-You can also hover your mouse over points on the graph to view it's co-ordinate, making the analysis very easy
+You can also hover your mouse over points on the graph to view it's co-ordinates.

 ![gif](https://user-images.githubusercontent.com/59011370/159001213-2f3d8976-0ce8-4bea-abb7-5f154fbe6bdd.gif)